ComplementaryDevelopment/ComplementaryReimagined/.github/README.md

 **TerraFirmaGreg-Shaders:** The perfect look for top-level survival

 A specially modified fork of Complementary, which transforms the complex and harsh world of the TerraFirmaGreg-Modpack into a visual delight.
-Enjoy amazing graphics without compromising the hardcore atmosphere!
+Enjoy amazing graphics without compromising the beautiful atmosphere!

 **Key features and changes:**
-- **Atmospheric color correction:** Tones and contrast are adjusted to better convey the intense atmosphere of survival in TFG.
+- **Dimensional color correction:** Custom sky colors and lighting on different worlds are added to give each location a unique and memorable feeling.

-- **Customized water and foliage effects:** The environment looks more natural and fits seamlessly into the realistic gameplay of TFC.
+- **Customized water and foliage effects:** Support for different plants and fluids to sway in the breeze and make your journey down a river into the ocean a pleasure.

 - **Compatibility and stability:** The shaders have been tested for stability with the main TerraFirmaGreg-Modpack mods.